rramo012/boldgrid-editor/readme.txt

 = 1.0.9 =
 * Misc:			JIRA WPB-1361	Added license file.
-* New Feature:	JIRA WPB-1695	Suggest crop: Add 'size' dropdown menu when cropping an image.
+* New feature:	JIRA WPB-1695	Suggest crop: Add 'size' dropdown menu when cropping an image.
-* New Feature:	JIRA WPB-1698	Suggest crop: default selection should be as wide as it could be.
+* New feature:	JIRA WPB-1698	Suggest crop: default selection should be as wide as it could be.
-* New Feature:	JIRA WPB-1697	Suggest crop: Center the default selection.
+* New feature:	JIRA WPB-1697	Suggest crop: Center the default selection.
-* New Feature:	JIRA WPB-1528	Drag and drop enabled state is now remembered per theme.
+* New feature:	JIRA WPB-1528	Drag and drop enabled state is now remembered per theme.
 * Update:		JIRA WPB-1696	Suggest crop: Do not trigger on 'Add Media'.
 * Update:		JIRA WPB-1738	Suggest crop: Remove feature switch.

 = 1.0.8 =
-* New Feature:	JIRA WPB-1665	Change button opens 'Replace Image' media modal.
+* New feature:	JIRA WPB-1665	Change button opens 'Replace Image' media modal.
-* New Feature:	JIRA WPB-1684	Suggest image crop when replacing images of different aspect ratios.
+* New feature:	JIRA WPB-1684	Suggest image crop when replacing images of different aspect ratios.

 = 1.0.7 =
 * Rework:		JIRA WPB-1616	Updated require and include statements for standards.

 = 1.0.6 =
-* New Feature:	JIRA WPB-1520	Serve static Gridblocks via API
+* New feature:	JIRA WPB-1520	Serve static Gridblocks via API

 = 1.0.5.1 =
 * Bug fix:		JIRA WPB-1553	Fixed PHP version check condition (<5.3).

 = 1.0.5 =
-* New Feature:	JIRA WPB-1520	Adding Icons for draggable tools
+* New feature:	JIRA WPB-1520	Adding Icons for draggable tools
 * Usability:	JIRA WPB-1558	Improved popover hover responsiveness
 * Bug fix:		JIRA WPB-1553	Added support for __DIR__ in PHP <=5.2.
-* New Feature:	JIRA WPB-1026	Enable fontsize and family selection in tinymce
+* New feature:	JIRA WPB-1026	Enable fontsize and family selection in tinymce
-* New Feature:	JIRA WPB-1523	Columns will now extend to the full height of row.
+* New feature:	JIRA WPB-1523	Columns will now extend to the full height of row.
-* New Feature:	JIRA WPB-1332	Updating the loading graphic
+* New feature:	JIRA WPB-1332	Updating the loading graphic
 * Misc:			JIRA WPB-1468	Updated readme.txt for Tested up to: 4.4.1
-* New Feature:	JIRA WPB-1522   Standardize Drag Menu order
+* New feature:	JIRA WPB-1522   Standardize Drag Menu order
 * New feature:	JIRA WPB-1557	Add wp-image-## class to images when adding gridblocks.

 = 1.0.4 =
-* Bug Fix:		JIRA WPB-711	Fixing compatibility issues with IE 11, 12 and 13
+* Bug fix:		JIRA WPB-711	Fixing compatibility issues with IE 11, 12 and 13

 = 1.0.3 =
-* New Feature:	JIRA WPB-1432	Added unit tests
+* New feature:	JIRA WPB-1432	Added unit tests
-* BugFix:		JIRA WPB-1381	Insert media will now be the default tab when changing an image
+* Bug fix:		JIRA WPB-1381	Insert media will now be the default tab when changing an image
-* BugFix:		JIRA WPB-1453	Fixing issue causing tinymce height to be too large to too small
+* Bug fix:		JIRA WPB-1453	Fixing issue causing tinymce height to be too large to too small

 = 1.0.2 =
 * New feature:	JIRA WPB-1363	Updated readme.txt for WordPress standards.
 * Usability:    JIRA WPB-1256   Adding cache query args for tinymce styles

 = 1.0.1 =
-* BUG Fix: 						Fixing error experienced in non BG themes in editor
+* Bug fix: 						Fixing error experienced in non BG themes in editor

 = 1.0 =
 * Initial public release.